superjose/Bookmera/README.md

 4. There are book covers that do not adapt itself to the card's size.
 This can be fixed by making it a background-image and applying the cover in the background-size.
 5. The bottom in dark mode still displays white.
 6. There's a FOUC (Flash of Unstyled Content) when transitioning from the main page to the best-seller page in dark mode.
 (This can be fixed by setting the upper parent as dark.
 It would probably need some app restructuring).
+7. The API key is hardcoded into the config file (config.ts).
+This needs to be moved to the environment variable (at least).
+This is bad practice as they shouldn't even be in the repo in the first place.
+8. There are cards that present invariable heights.
+This can be fixed with the same mechanism as #4 (Another advantage is that introduces parallelism even in HTTP/1.1)

 ## Available Scripts